themichaeltsang/DashboardTeleoperation/README.md

 Dashboard Telemetry
 ===================

-A BLE (Bluetooth Low Energy) central interface for the Dashboard Peripheral
+A BLE central interface for the Dashboard Peripheral

 __Note:__ Mac OS X is currently the only supported OS.
 Linux is possible, but compatibility will be enabled later.